 Hotel Imperial Vienna.
-If you want to goldframe your special trip, go for the boundless luxury of this hotel.
-Unless you are Queen Elizabeth II or Prince Sultan al Kabeer, Hotel Imperial is ‘out of the ordinary’.
-I spent a night there – here is what you can expect.
+If you want to gold frame your special trip, go for the boundless luxury of this hotel.
+Unless you are Queen Elizabeth II or Prince Sultan al Kabeer, Hotel Imperial is out of the ordinary.
+To find out why you should upgrade to this place read my comprehensive report.

 My Own Four Walls

 A note aside: If you upgrade to a suite, you can get your personal butler service.
 Upon arrival, he will hand over your personal business cards with the Imperial’s address.
-He will iron your morning newspaper, clean your shoes, unpack and pack your suitcases, prepare a rose petal bath, and advise and accompany you on antiquities shopping trips if requested.
+Not just will your butler clean your shoes, unpack and pack your suitcases.
+He will iron your morning newspaper!
+For ultimate relaxation, he will also prepare a rose petal bath, and advise and accompany you on antiquities shopping trips if requested.

 Breakfast – What Shall I Tell You

 Hotel Imperial Vienna.
 Along with bathrooms and Wifi, breakfasts are mission-critical for a great hotel.
 As with a luxury Viennese hotel it is at the end only as good as its bread and cake selection.

 From the first serving it was clear that Imperial was serious about bread and cakes.
 However, it wasn’t so much the impressive amount of fresh viennoiseries and cakes.
 Moreover, two very distinct features won the morning: the handmade irregular rolls (Kaisersemmeln) and a wonderful traditional nut strudel that I last had at my late Viennese grandmother’s.
 In the photo you can see part II of my breakfast: Kaisersemmeln with honey, a soft egg, Staud’s jams, and a melange.

 The Imperial includes a traditional café and restaurant, serving classical Viennese cuisine.
 Most importantly for cake connoisseurs, the Imperial Torteis the secret queen of Viennese cakes for many locals: